davisnando/ticketswap_bot/README.md

 NEW TICKETSWAP BOT FOR SALE

+Code in this repository is outdated and doesn't work anymore.
+Because of high request i've created a new bot that you can buy

 Contact me when you want to buy this bot!
 Windows and Mac are supported

 # How does the new bot works?